Bobby Pickett: Film and writing

-In 1967, Pickett and television author Sheldon Allman wrote the musical I'm Sorry the Bridge Is Out, You'll Have to Spend the Night.
+In 1967, Pickett and television writer Sheldon Allman wrote the musical I'm Sorry the Bridge Is Out, You'll Have to Spend the Night.
 It has been produced by local theaters around the United States.
 They followed it with another musical, Frankenstein Unbound.
 In 1995, the co-writers of Pixar's Toy Story, Joel Cohen and Alec Sokolow, produced a movie of it, originally titled Frankenstein Sings, but later released in the United States as Monster Mash: The Movie.
 Pickett starred in it with Candace Cameron, Jimmie Walker, Mink Stole, John Kassir, Sarah Douglas, Anthony Crivello, Adam Shankman and Carrie Ann Inaba.
 On ABC-TV, he appeared on a segment of The Long Hot Summer, with Roy Thinnes and Nancy Malone, on January 26, 1966.

 In 1962 or 1963, Pickett also hosted a weekly disc jockey show on KRLA in Los Angeles.

 In 1965, he appeared in several episodes of the sitcom Petticoat Junction as either Walter Thorp or Stonewall Jackson.

 Pickett appeared in films in several classic genres: beach movie, It's a Bikini World (1967); biker, Chrome and Hot Leather (1971); horror, Deathmaster (1972) and the sci-fi comedy film, Lobster Man from Mars (1989).

 Pickett appeared in such roles as Archie Bunker as part of a stage comedy revue about television, presented in Boston, titled Don't Touch That Dial.

 In 1991, he appeared as a guest on the television show Beyond Vaudeville.

 In 2004, Pickett served as the narrator of the children's film Spookley the Square Pumpkin.

 In 2005, Pickett published his autobiography through Trafford Publishing, titled Monster Mash: Half Dead in Hollywood.

-For many years, Pickett performed for "The Lost 45s with Barry Scott" Halloween show in the Boston area.
+For many years, Pickett performed for Barry Scott's radio show The Lost 45s during its annual Halloween show in the Boston area.